freddiehaddad/assembly/README.md

 ## Function Call Process

-Let's first consider the things that need to happen when one function needs to call another.
+Let's first consider what must happen for a function to call another function and eventually return.

 Caller responsibilities: